 (NB: Maximum allowable transfer credits are: AA/AS – 24; BA/BS – 72.
 Approval of the College Dean and Provost is required.
 For master’s degrees, the number of allowable transfer credits is at the discretion of the College Dean and Provost.)

-- Students who enroll on one of our OES courses need to be committed into a (YWAM or other) Christian Community, where they meet together for worship, prayer and are being built up in the Word.
+- Students who enrol on one of our OES courses should be committed into a (YWAM or other) Christian Community where ever possible, where they meet together for worship, prayer and are being built up in the Word.
 This group can then be their accountability group to support them through their OES program.

 - The student should submit a signed agreement at the beginning of the course that he/she will not be involved in plagiarism or substitution in anyway throughout the course.
 If tests account for more than 25% of the final grade, such tests should be taken in the presence of an adjudicator / invigilator and for tests that are less than 25% of the final grade, the written declaration proposed above will be deemed sufficient.